 Whatever source you choose or however you came across a job – applying is the next phase – the most important one.

 3 things are very important:

-a) Online profile – This is applicable for job portals and social networks.
-It is a time consuming activity initially to enter all information regarding your educational backgrounds, previous work experience, previous projects etc., but the pay back is huge.
+- Online profile: This is applicable to job portals and social networks.
+It is a time-consuming activity initially to enter all information regarding your educational backgrounds, previous work experience, previous projects, etc, but the payback is huge.

-b) Cover letter – Job application involves contacting your future employer.
-Sure, they want to know what your experience is, what your skills are etc, for which a resume will suffice.
+- Cover letter: Job application involves contacting your future employer.
+Sure, they want to know what your experience is, what your skills are, etc, for which a resume will suffice.
 But how do you introduce yourself and set the reference as to why you are contacting them?
 That is exactly what a cover letter does.
-Whether in an email, through job portal or when answering a newspaper ad, including a cover letter is mandatory.
+Whether in an email, through a job portal or when answering a newspaper ad, including a cover letter is mandatory.
 A cover letter is very simple.
 It needs to contain the following information:

 QA Testing Job Sample Cover Letter:

 This is “Name”.
 I am a B.Tech computer science Engineer and have been a QA since 2004.
 I am very good at manual testing concepts and an automation expert using QTP.